Example – market for industrial fuels in Brazil

 2 From NREL (2010), assuming fuel combustion plants have similar lifetimes as power production plants.
 Renewables are assumed to be biomass.

-3 Calculated as the inverse of the plant lifetime, with a minus sign.
+3 Calculated as the inverse of the technology lifetime, with a minus sign.

 4 Calculated as the annual growth 2011-2016 minus the capital replacement rate.

-5 If the annual growth is lower than the capital replacement rate, the technology is considered as old.
+5 If the annual trend is lower than the capital replacement rate, the technology is considered as old.

-6 Calculated as the generation in 2012 (in table 1) times the net annual growth.
+6 Calculated as the generation in 2011 times the net annual trend.

 Based on the calculation in table 1, the marginal fuel mix for the Brazilian industry, based on recent historical data is: